Alliegaytor/discord-term/README.md

     **Note**: Your friend(s) must have set the same password in order to view your messages, and if you lose your password you won't be able to decrypt your previous messages!

-	Spaces in the password are not currently support.
+    Spaces in the password are not currently supported.

     ⚠ **This feature has not been properly audited.
 Do not rely on the encryption (or anything else in this project) for anything important.
 Don't expect it to work and be plesantly surprised if it does.**

     ![Encryption Preview](https://i.imgur.com/v1dHiXp.png)

+7. **Administration-tools** There is currently only one admin tool, but there are more administration features in the works.

+    1. The `/deletechannel` command deletes the current channel provided that the bot has the right permissions to do so.

 # License